 The Institut Pasteur is designated WHO-Collaborative Center (WHO-CC) for several diseases by the Director-General of WHO to form part of an international collaborative network set up by WHO in support of its program at European levels.
 An institution is designated initially for a four-year period; the designation may be renewed for an equal or shorter period.
 Several WHO-CC are located on campus, sometimes, but not always associated with the corresponding CNR.
 The Institut Pasteur is also recognized as OIE Centre (World Organisation for Animal Health).

-were set up in 2014 at the intersection of the scientific departments.
 The aim of these entities is to encourage internal cooperation and boost the external visibility of Institut Pasteur.

 1) Center for Translational Science (CRT)

 The Institut Pasteur Center for Translational Science (Centre de la Recherche Translationnelle, CRT) aims at facilitating the transfer of knowledge from basic science to clinical applications to improve human health, and at translating clinical questions into biological models.
 The CRT is open to all departments of the IP campus and efforts are made to support translational research conducted within and among the International Network of Institut Pasteur (often referred as the RIIP, see below).
 The CRT proposes an integrated approach to scientific research and assists researchers through the different steps of a translational research project: from the development of an idea to identification of clinical partners, study design, data analysis and data management.

 - Technical cores for Biomarker Discovery & Molecular Medicine and Cell Phenotyping